NRCan-IETS-CE-O-HBC/HTAP-projects/PCF-1617-overheating-risks/documentation.md

 The analysis shows that neither metric is perfectly suited to control risks of overheating:

 - A requirement based on the seasonal cooling energy metric effectively restricts use of high-gain glass, in all scenarios, including the passive-solar scenario with appropriate window orientation, window-to-floor-area ratios, and overhangs.
-- A requirement based on the peak cooling load effectively permits high-gain windows on the typocal and appropriately-designed passive solar archetype when oriented North-South.
+- A requirement based on the peak cooling load effectively permits high-gain windows on the typical and appropriately-designed passive solar archetype when oriented North-South.
 It also permits high-gain windows on the passive-solar archetype on the east-west scenario.
 Anecdotal evidence suggests that such homes are in fact at risk of overheating.

 At the outset of this study, we sought to identify a metric that would permit use of high-gain windows as part of appropriate passive solar design, but which would restrict use of those windows on east-west orientations.
 Neither metric exactly accomplishes this objective; the seasonal metric restricts all use of high-gain windows and the peak cooling metric permits use of high-gain windows in the passive solar archetype, even when that archetype is oriented east-west.